In this article, we’re going to reveal the 3 key steps to a clean Amazon business exit.

 See, all business owners at some point have to leave.
 It’s life.
 You create a business, you launch it, you succeed at it – and then you move on.
-And with an exit plan, you can move on on your terms.
+And with an exit plan, you can move on your terms.

 That said, an exit plan isn’t there to pretty up a corpse.
 If your business is failing, an exit plan won’t help you make it more saleable.
-Rather, an exit plan is something you conceive way in advance of selling your business so that you put more muscle on it.
+Rather, an exit plan is something you conceive way in advance of selling your business so that you put more muscle into it.

 In this sense, you could even call it pre-exit planning because it involves you spending a lot of time getting your business in order so that it’s attractive to more buyers.
-This could mean improving its SEO, its marketing, its customer service and so on.
+This could mean improving its SEO, marketing, its customer service and so on.